Skip to code content (skip section selection)

 WATERCOURSE.
 A lake, river, creek, stream, wash, channel or other topographic feature on or over which waters flow at least periodically.
 WATERCOURSE includes specifically designated areas in which substantial flood damage may occur.

 ZONE.
-A geographical area shown on a FHBM or FIRM that reflects the severity or type of flooding in the area.
+A geographical area shown on a FIRM that reflects the severity or type of flooding in the area.